nash-audrey/neuron-response-classification/README.md

 This repository contains the implementations and figures in the paper _Information on Temperature is More Robustly Encoded Than Taste in Neurons of the Mouse Gustatory Cortex_

 This material is based upon work supported in part by the NSF under grant DMS2324962

+todo: update filepaths to be accurate to new data position in datafolder.